Curtis Hanson: 1970 to 1982: early writing and directing efforts

 In 1970, Hanson is listed among the writers of Daniel Haller's The Dunwich Horror, a film adaptation of H.P.
 Lovecraft's short story.

 In 1973, Hanson wrote and directed his first feature, Sweet Kill starring Tab Hunter.
-The film came about when Dunwhich Horror was finished and Hanson approached the executive producer Roger Corman, about the possibility of writing and directing a film for him.
+The film came about when Hanson approached the executive producer Roger Corman about the possibility of writing and directing a film for him.
 Corman replied he might also be interested in a modern horror film along the lines of Psycho (1960).
 Hanson wrote the script originally with the killer as a female.
 Corman liked it but felt it was "a little too different" for the killer to be female so asked she be turned male.
 According to Hanson, the film cost $130,000 and Corman was supposed to put up two-thirds of the money.
 After Corman decided to only put up a third, Hanson said "I went to my parents and persuaded them to put a mortgage on their home in order to finance this film."
 After creative interference from Corman, Hanson later described the experience as a "very unhappy" one.

 That same year, Hanson, with the pseudonym Edward Collins, shot a film called And God Bless Grandma and Grandpa.
 Producer Peter S. Traynor wanted to shoot new scenes.
 Which he did with actor Dean Jagger, in 1974, who played a character named "Dr. Shagetz."
 It was renamed God Bless Dr. Shagetz.
 In 1975, a litigation started between Traynor and the film's financial investors.
 It is rumored that with the name God Bless Dr. Shagetz, it had limited released in 1977.
 In 1983, a producer named Mardi Rustam, bought the films rights and shot new footage.
 In 1985, Rusham's version was released as a direct to video title name Evil Town.